Your cart is currently empty!

 CREATE TABLE CUSTOMERS ( ID INT NOT NULL, NAME VARCHAR (20) NOT NULL, AGE INT NOT NULL, ADDRESS CHAR (25), SALARY DECIMAL (18, 2), PRIMARY KEY (ID) );

-Following query inserts values into this table using the INSERT statement −
+Now, insert values into this table using the INSERT statement as follows −

-insert INTO CUSTOMERS VALUES (1, ''Ramesh'', 32, ''Ahmedabad'', 2000.00), (2, ''Khilan'', 25, ''Delhi'', 1500.00), (3, ''Kaushik'', 23, ''Kota'', 2000.00), (4, ''Chaitali'', 25, ''Mumbai'', 6500.00), (5, ''Hardik'', 27, ''Bhopal'', 8500.00), (6, ''Komal'', 22, ''Hyderabad'', 4500.00), (7, ''Muffy'', 24, ''Indore'', 10000.00);
+INSERT INTO CUSTOMERS (ID,NAME,AGE,ADDRESS,SALARY) VALUES (1, ''Ramesh'', 32, ''Ahmedabad'', 2000.00 ), (2, ''Khilan'', 25, ''Delhi'', 1500.00 ), (3, ''kaushik'', 23, ''Kota'', 2000.00 ), (4, ''Chaitali'', 25, ''Mumbai'', 6500.00 ), (5, ''Hardik'', 27, ''Bhopal'', 8500.00 ), (6, ''Komal'', 22, ''Hyderabad'', 4500.00 ), (7, ''Muffy'', 24, ''Indore'', 10000.00 );

-The table obtained is as shown below −
+The table will be created as −

-ID NAME AGE ADDRESS SALARY 1 Ramesh 32 Ahmedabad 2000.00 2 Khilan 25 Delhi 1500.00 3 Kaushik 23 Kota 2000.00 4 Chaitali 25 Mumbai 6500.00 5 Hardik 27 Bhopal 8500.00 6 Komal 22 Hyderabad 4500.00 7 Muffy 24 Indore 10000.00 In the following query, we are sorting the records of the CUSTOMERS table in ascending order based on the column NAME −
+ID NAME AGE ADDRESS SALARY 1 Ramesh 32 Ahmedabad 2000.00 2 Khilan 25 Delhi 1500.00 3 kaushik 23 Kota 2000.00 4 Chaitali 25 Mumbai 6500.00 5 Hardik 27 Bhopal 8500.00 6 Komal 22 Hyderabad 4500.00 7 Muffy 24 Indore 10000.00 Following is an example, which would sort the result in an ascending order by NAME and SALARY.

-SELECT * FROM CUSTOMERS ORDER BY NAME ASC;
+SELECT * FROM CUSTOMERS ORDER BY NAME;

 Output